Bulk viscosity in strong and electroweak matter: Results and discussion

 At higher energy densities, there is a tendency of an increase in $\zeta$ with increasing $\rho$.
 A peak is nearly positioned at $\rho\simeq 5\times 10^{6}~$GeV/fm$^3$ and $\zeta\simeq 200~$GeV$^3$.
-This would refer to a smooth transition from QCD to EW matter.
+This would refer to a smooth transition from QCD to EW matter, i.e., from strong to electroweak matter.
 Precise estimation for the critical quantities and suitable order parameters shall be subject of a future study.
-To summarize, we recall that over a region, where $\rho$ gets an huge increase of about five-order-of-magnitude; $10^2\lessapprox\rho\lessapprox 5\times 10^{7}~$GeV/fm$^3$, there a small increase followed by a small decrease in $\zeta$ to be quantified.
+To summarize, we recall that over a region, where $\rho$ gets an huge increase of about five--order--of--magnitude; $10^2\lessapprox\rho\lessapprox 5\times 10^{7}~$GeV/fm$^3$, there a small increase followed by a small decrease in $\zeta$ to be quantified.

 The huge jump in $\zeta$ takes place when $\rho$ increases from nearly $10^8$ to approximately $10^{12}~$GeV/fm$^3$.
 The corresponding bulk viscosity increases from nearly $3\times10^2$ to approximately $5\times10^9~$GeV$^3$.
-A further increase in $\rho$ of about one-order-of-magnitude seems not affecting $\zeta$.
-But with the continuation of the increasing of $\rho$ of about two-order-of-magnitude, we notice that $\zeta$ declines to $\sim 3\times 10^{5}~$GeV/fm$^3$.
+A further increase in $\rho$ of about one--order--of--magnitude seems not affecting $\zeta$.
+But with the continuation of the increasing of $\rho$ of about two--order--of--magnitude, we notice that $\zeta$ declines to $\sim 3\times 10^{5}~$GeV/fm$^3$.